swcarpentry/r-novice-inflammation/07-knitr-R.md

 Restart RStudio.
 Open a new `Rmd` file.

+The file that opens will already have some formatting demonstrating the basic syntax for r-markdown.
-In Rmd, anything between lines that start and end with triple quotes ``` will be run as R code.
+In Rmd, anything between lines that start with triple quotes and {r} and end with triple quotes will be run as R code.
+This is called a `chunk`.

 ~~~{.r}